invopop/gobl/README.md

 GOBL, the Go Business Language library and tools, aim to:

 - Help developers build electronic business documents, especially invoices, anywhere in the world.
-- Define a a set of open [JSON Schema](https://json-schema.org/).
+- Define a set of open [JSON Schema](https://json-schema.org/).
 - Build a global database of local tax categories and, whenever practical to do so, provide current and historical tax rates in code.
 - Validate business documents according to local requirements, including tax ID validation.
 - Define the algorithms used to make tax calculations while avoiding rounding errors.
 - Provide built-in support for signing documents using [JSON Web Signatures](https://en.wikipedia.org/wiki/JSON_Web_Signature).
-- Output simple and easy to read JSON documents that emphasize the use of keys instead of abstract codes, like `credit-transfer` instead of `30` (UNTDID4461 code for sender initiated bank or wire transfer).
+- Output simple and easy-to-read JSON documents that emphasize the use of keys instead of abstract codes, like `credit-transfer` instead of `30` (UNTDID4461 code for sender-initiated bank or wire transfer).
 - Be flexible enough to support extreme local complexity but produce output that is easily legible in other countries.
 - Build a global community of contributors tired of the complexity of current standards based on XML or EDI.

 ## Community

-The complexity around invoicing and in particular electronic invoicing can quickly become overwhelming.
+The complexity around invoicing, particularly electronic invoicing, can quickly become overwhelming.
 Check out the following resources and get in touch:

 - [Documentation](https://docs.gobl.org) contains details on how to use GOBL, and the schema.
 - [Builder](https://build.gobl.org) helps try out GOBL and quickly figure out what is possible, all from your browser.
 - [Issues](https://github.com/invopop/gobl/issues) if you have a specific problem with GOBL related to code or usage.
-- [Discussions](https://github.com/invopop/gobl/discussions) for open discussions about the future of GOBL, complications with a specific country, or any open ended issues.
+- [Discussions](https://github.com/invopop/gobl/discussions) for open discussions about the future of GOBL, complications with a specific country, or any open-ended issues.
 - [Pull Requests](https://github.com/invopop/gobl/pulls) are very welcome, especially if you'd like to see a new local country or features.
 - [Slack](https://join.slack.com/t/goblschema/shared_invite/zt-20qu1s0cm-AUE8oYbGly681EsYdDiqxw) for real-time chat about something specific or urgent.
-We always encourage you to use one of the others options which are indexed and searchable, but if you'd like to bring something to attentional quickly, this is a great resource.
+We always encourage you to use one of the other options, which are indexed and searchable, but if you'd like to bring something to attention quickly, this is a great resource.

 ## Companion Projects

-GOBL makes it easy to create business documents, like invoices, but checkout some of the companion projects that help create, use, and convert into other formats:
+GOBL makes it easy to create business documents, like invoices, but check out some of the companion projects that help create, use, and convert into other formats:

 - [CLI](https://github.com/invopop/gobl.cli) - the official GOBL command line tool, including WASM release for streaming in browsers.
 - [Builder](https://github.com/invopop/gobl.builder) - Available to try at [build.gobl.org](https://build.gobl.org), this tool makes it easy to build, test, and discover the features of GOBL.